 01. Indirect execution of unknown code

-- Calling a function of another contract using the API: if the developer makes a mistake when declaring the interface of the called contract (for example, mixes up the type of a parameter), then the fallback function will be called.
+- Calling a function of another contract using the API.
+If the developer makes a mistake when declaring the interface of the called contract (for example, mixes up the type of a parameter), the fallback function will be called.

-For a successful attack, one needs to place such a contract on the network and call the pay function of the vulnerable contract, passing the address of the fraudulent contract as an argument.
+For a successful attack, the malefactor needs to place such a contract on the network and call the pay function of the vulnerable contract, passing the address of the fraudulent contract as an argument.

 03. Incorrect calculation of the output token amount

-Most modern DeFi smart contracts deal with enormous amounts of money depicted in tokens or ETH value.
-Thus, a lot of operations in contract logic are connected with tokens’ transfers to and from the contract.
+In such protocols, a lot of operations in contract logic are connected with tokens’ transfers to and from the contract.
 It creates a wide field for different mistakes connected to correct percentages, fees, and profits calculations.
-Top of such errors are:

-- incorrect decimals handling, especially when dialling with such token as USDT;
+- incorrect decimals handling, especially when dealing with such a token as USDT;

-- incorrect order of operation during fees calculations, which leads to the significant accuracy loss;
+- incorrect order of operation during fees calculations, which leads to a significant accuracy loss;

-All these errors lead to lost users’ funds or even tokens locked forever.
+All these errors lead to the loss of user funds or even tokens locked forever.
 Thus, one of the tasks of the contracts’ auditor is to check the correctness of the math operation.
 Such checks are also implemented in the most modern automated tools and static analyzers.

 05. Dependency on the order of execution

-Thus, when a user sends a transaction to call a contract function, he cannot be sure that the transaction will be executed in the same state of the contract in which he was at the time of sending.
+Thus, when the user sends a transaction to call a contract function, they cannot be sure that the transaction will be executed in the same state of the contract in which it was at the time of sending.
 This can happen because other transactions in the same block have changed the state of the contract.

 Moreover, miners have some freedom in ordering transactions when forming a block, as well as in choosing to include a particular transaction in a block.
-In some cases, the impossibility of determining the state of the contract, in which the transaction will be executed, can cause vulnerability of the contract itself.
+In some cases, the impossibility of determining the state of the contract, in which the transaction will be executed, can cause another smart contract weakness.

 It also becomes especially dangerous to interact with contracts written in such a way that their behavior can be changed over time.